poweredgenl/smarthome/README.md

 - **BMW fuel remaining**: you can ask Alexa how much fuel (liters) is remaning and the approximate range (km's) which you can drive with this.
 - **BMW horn honk**: yes dont ask, i added a routine (when the car is home), to ask alexa to press the horn.
 Something fun to do as well :-)
 - **BMW activate airconditioning**: asking Alexa to activate the AC on hot days.
+- **BMW travel time to home**: its usefull when my wife uses the car and shes in a traffic jam, and mostly, because im the homecook, handy to know when she arrives back at the home.
+Im using a combination of the "device.tracker" , "zone.home" and Google Travel Time integration to calculate the amount of minutes untill she gets home.
+Handy for making sure pasta/rice/etc is right on time.

 Also i used the Alexa skill " home guide " with which you can built a homeguide skill specific for you home to guide you to specific items, or how to do stuff.
 F